andvenizelos/MyWebPage/content/project/internal-project5/index.md

   name: Program
   url: https://k2info.w.uib.no/files/2023/09/K2nyttNanopore53.pdf

 summary:  Returning to Bergen, Norway brings back amazing memories of 7 years as a scientist.
 Thrilled to be back in my FAS role for this exciting Avantor scientific seminar.
 Dive deep into the world of science!
-Our ongoing seminar features talks from Marine Biologists, Cancer Genomics experts and more, all powered by Oxford Nanopore Technologies !
+Our ongoing seminar features talks from Marine Biologists, Cancer Genomics experts and more, all powered by Oxford Nanopore Technologies!

 tags: